JuanPastenCastillo/blogtoshare/README.md

 This is a blog where I post all the things I want to share with the community and the worl.
-Please, feel free to read and make comentaries about it
+Please, feel free to read and make comentaries about it.